josesamos/rolap/README.md

 |    1     |     2     |               22               |    569     |    2     |
 |    1     |     3     |               13               |     84     |    3     |

-Below are the tables of the star database with the age data.
+Below are the tables of the star database with the age data, the `db2` database.

 | when_key | year |
 |:--------:|:----:|